 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers appreciate how well the Ford Flex drives, saying that it’s smooth, capable and powerful, especially with the turbocharged Ecoboost engine.
-However, they also note that even the base V6 has plenty of power for most drivers.
+Reviewers appreciate how well the 2013 Ford Flex drives, saying that it’s smooth, capable and powerful, especially with the turbocharged EcoBoost engine.

 - "Although the steering is as vague as a campaign promise, Ford's engineers have put new authority in the Flex's chassis and suspension.
 The result is surprising agility.
 Still smooth, still quiet, but also kind of fun to drive.” -- Car and Driver

 - "EcoBoost models dial all of the above impressions up several notches, with truly naughty acceleration rates and slightly crisper steering feel.” -- Motor Trend

 - "Our pants-o-meter tells us we're traveling from zero to 60 in a scant seven seconds, which is remarkable when considering the Flex's 4,637-pound curb weight.” -- Autoblog

 - "The 2013 Ford Flex isn't all that inspiring from behind the wheel, but it certainly is not disagreeable, either.” -- Edmunds

 The 2013 Ford Flex comes standard with a 287-horsepower V6 engine, though the top-of-the-line Limited trim can be equipped with a turbocharged EcoBoost V6 that makes 365 horsepower that can only be paired with all-wheel drive.
 Both engines are paired with a six-speed automatic transmission.
 According to the EPA, the Flex’s fuel economy ranges from 18/25 mpg city/highway in front-wheel drive models to 16/23 mpg city/highway with the turbocharged engine and all-wheel drive.
 Those ratings are typical for the class.
 The Flex can tow up to 4,500 pounds when properly equipped.